 - In the Settings app, click on Update and Security > Windows Update.

-Furthermore, users can also schedule the delay by selecting a specific day via ‘Advance options’.
+Furthermore, users can also schedule the delay by selecting a specific day via ‘Advanced options’.

-- Click on ‘Advance options’ button at the bottom of the Windows Update interface.
+- Click on the ‘Advanced Options’ button at the bottom of the Windows Update interface.